-Sandown Planning Board 1 Wetland Regulation Amendments 2 3 Public Hearing 4 Proposed Amendments 12/19/2023 5 6 7 Note that these proposed amendments to Zoning Ordinance Article I, Part B would seek to repeal the 8 existing Article 1, Part B language and replace Article 1, Part B with the following language.
-Several 9 provisions within the existing language have been incorporated into the new language, however for 10 clarity, the full new ordinance language is proposed as the amendment.
-The existing ordinance language 11 is provided in Appendix A for reference.
-12 13 PROPOSED LANGUAGE 14 ARTICLE I PART B 15 WETLAND CONSERVATION DISTRICT 16 17 (Adopted: 1984, Amended 2024) 18 Section 1: AUTHORITY: Pursuant to RSA 674:16, the Town of Sandown adopts a Wetlands Conservation 19 District.
+Sandown Planning Board 1 Wetland Regulation Amendments 2 3 Public Hearing #3 4 Proposed Amendments 1/16/2024 -Continued from 1/2/2024 & 12/19/2023 5 6 7 Note that these proposed amendments to Zoning Ordinance Article I, Part B would seek to repeal the existing Article 1, Part B language and replace Article 1, Part B with the following language.
+Several 8 9 provisions within the existing language have been incorporated into the new language, however for clarity, the full new ordinance language is proposed as the amendment.
+The existing ordinance language 10 is provided in Appendix A for reference.
+11 12 13 PROPOSED LANGUAGE 14 ARTICLE I PART B 15 WETLAND CONSERVATION DISTRICT 16 17 (Adopted: 1984, Amended 2024) 18 19 Section 1: AUTHORITY: Pursuant to RSA 674:16, the Town of Sandown adopts a Wetlands Conservation District.
 As authorized in RSA 674:21, a Conditional Use Permit ["CUP"] shall be required for uses listed in 20 Section 5.D of this Article.
 All conditions specified for applicable CUPs shall be met.
-Any person aggrieved 21 22 by a Planning Board decision on a CUP application may appeal to the Superior Court as provided in RSA 23 677:15.
-These Planning Board decisions cannot be appealed to the Zoning Board of Adjustment (RSA 676:5.III).
+Any person aggrieved 21 22 by a Planning Board decision on a CUP application may appeal to the Superior Court as provided in RSA 677:15.
+These Planning Board decisions cannot be appealed to the Zoning Board of Adjustment (RSA 23 676:5.III).
 Conditional Use Permits approved under this ordinance shall meet general criteria and 24 applicable criteria for specific conditions that are provided in Section 5.C of this Article.
 25 26 27 Section 2: PURPOSE: The purpose of this Article and accompanying regulations is to protect the water resources and adjacent lands.
-The community's priority and purpose for protecting Sandown's surface 28 29 waters is expressed within the Sandown Master Plan, the Natural Resource Inventory, and the designation of the Exeter-Squamscott Rivers under NH Rivers Management and Protection Program (RSA 30 483) to provide multiple benefits to the community, including but not limited to: 31 32 33 Prevent the destruction of or significant environmental changes to water sources, surface water 34 resources, and wetlands.
-35 Protect the continuation of natural flow patterns and hydrology of surface waters, streams and other water courses and wetlands including maintenance of groundwater 36 37 recharge and stream flow during dry periods. • Provide for nutrient attenuation and prevention of nonpoint source pollution from 38 39 stormwater runoff.
-40 Prevent erosion and excess sedimentation from entering surface water resources and 41 their associated wetlands.
-42 • Preserve, protect, and maintain ecological services that protect water quality.
+The community's priority and purpose for protecting Sandown's surface 28 waters is expressed within the Sandown Master Plan, the Natural Resource Inventory, and the 29 30 designation of the Exeter-Squamscott Rivers under NH Rivers Management and Protection Program (RSA 31 483) to provide multiple benefits to the community, including but not limited to: 32 33 Prevent the destruction of or significant environmental changes to water sources, surface 34 water resources, and wetlands.
+35 Protect the continuation of natural flow patterns and hydrology of surface waters, streams 36 and other water courses and wetlands including maintenance of groundwater recharge and 37 stream flow during dry periods. • Provide for nutrient attenuation and prevention of nonpoint source pollution from 38 39 stormwater runoff.
+40 Prevent erosion and excess sedimentation from entering surface water resources and their associated wetlands.

 Protect and preserve wildlife corridors and natural habitats for aquatic and terrestrial species.
+Prevent the destruction of or significant changes to wetland and surface waters and adjoining